gent-scholar/complexity-abm-modelling/README.md

 # complexity-abm-modelling
 First steps to learn complexity modelling approaches in economics with Python on my own.
-I am building on Claudius Gräbner's course for ABMs (Agent-based models) https://claudius-graebner.com/teaching/introduction-abm-deutsch.html and https://www.youtube.com/c/blablabla2189, extending it myself where I see an real-world relevancy, particularly the technological choice model by Brian Arthur (1989).
+I am building on Claudius Gräbner's course for ABMs (Agent-based models) https://claudius-graebner.com/teaching/introduction-abm-deutsch.html and https://www.youtube.com/c/blablabla2189, extending it myself where I see a real-world application, particularly the technological choice model by Brian Arthur (1989).